LukePappa/Ourism/final.md

-Reason so as to not generate negative emotion.
+One who has inner peace has the ability to reason so as to not generate negative emotion.